 Currency: Baht (THB)

-Top Industries: tourism, textiles and garments, agricultural processing, beverages, tobacco, cement, light manufacturing such as jewelry and electric appliances, computers and parts, integrated circuits, furniture, plastics, automobiles and automotive parts; world's second-largest tungsten producer and third-largest tin producer
+Top Industries: tourism, textiles and garments, agricultural processing, beverages, tobacco, cement, light manufacturing such as jewelry and electric appliances, computers and parts, integrated circuits, furniture, plastics, automobiles and automotive parts, agricultural machinery, air conditioning and refrigeration, ceramics, aluminum, chemical, environmental management, glass, granite and marble, leather, machinery and metal work, petrochemical, petroleum refining, pharmaceuticals, printing, pulp and paper, rubber, sugar, rice, fishing, cassava, world’s second-largest tungsten producer and third-largest tin producer

 |Exchange rates (per USD)

 |Exchange rates (per EUR)

 ** PPP ” Purchasing Power Parity

 - Preferred Credit Terms: Unconfirmed letter of credit

 One-third of shipments to Thailand are on open account.
 One-sixth is paid for in advance; and one-sixth is covered with a letter of credit.
 Three-quarters of importers deposit payments locally within one month of due date.
 The banks process exchange transfers in three months.